-In Geography and History, our wider offer within the school day is: Fieldwork trips (Y3 - local area, Y4 - river study, Y5 - woodland, Y6 - local area), residentials (Y4 - 3) day and Y6 - 5 day), topic specific visitors and trips.
-We celebrate Geography and History through weekly Achievement Awards, Scarth's Celebrations and Oatlands Points as well as celebrating national events.
+In Geography our wider offer within the school day is: Fieldwork trips (Y3 - local area, Y4 - river study, Y5 - woodland, Y6 - local area), residentials (Y4 - 3 day and Y6 - 5 day), topic specific visitors and trips.

 Geography is the study of people and places.
 History is the study of people and change over time.